MicrosoftDocs/memdocs/memdocs/intune/protect/compliance-policy-create-android.md

   > [!NOTE]
   > On the legacy Android platform, this feature is a compliance setting.
 Intune can only check whether this setting is enabled at the device level.

-- **SafetyNet device attestation**
+- **Play Integrity device attestation**
-  Enter the level of [SafetyNet attestation](https://developer.android.com/training/safetynet/attestation.html) that must be met.
+  Enter the level of Google's [Play Integrity](https://developer.android.com/google/play/integrity) that must be met.
 Your options:

   - **Not configured** (*default*) - This setting isn't evaluated for compliance or non-compliance.
   - **Check basic integrity**